Making a loop around some of the magnificent old structures of northeast Scotland.

 At the end of last year, a friend of mine came to visit, and since she likes castles, I made a quick itinerary to showcase a bit of what has this country to offer on that front.
 Just north of the Dundee was our first stop: Glamis Castle.

 The castle has a long straight access road that goes through the surrounding gardens and reveals the tower in its most impressive form.
 The road had the same layout for centuries, and driving on it is an experience.
-We were able to see only the castle's exteriors and gardens, as most of the preserved castles are closed in December.
+We were able to see only the castle's exteriors and gardens, as most of the preserved castles in Scotland are closed in December.
 So, we continued north, as our second stop was in Braemar.
 To get there, I drove through the Cairnwell Pass, the highest public road in the UK.
 Up there, snow was everywhere.

 This is the place where I went mountain biking earlier in the month.
 It was cool to see the same slope that I descended on a bike being used by skiers.
 The location tempted just to stay around and enjoy the snow.
 However, the sun was already behind the horizon, and there was still a castle waiting to be seen, we kept going to Braemar Castle:

 While its interiors were also closed, the castle's genius loci was worth the stop.
 As the dusk fell, we took a walk in the local woods..

 ..before having a stroll in Ballater, where we ended the day after dinning in a local pub.

 Right behind Ballater is Knock Castle, our first goal for the next morning.
 It is less known and more remote than the previous ones.
 High ground clearance for the win!